Roland MKS-20: MKS-20 rack unit

-The MKS-20 has 16-voice polyphony, which means that 16 keys can be pressed at the same time.
-It has eight presets for piano and other keyboard instruments (electric piano, harpsichord, vibraphone, clavinet), with 56 variations.
-The first two piano sounds have been likened to a German grand piano sound; the third has been called similar to a Yamaha CP-70 or CP80's piano sound.
 The unit responds to velocity (hard or soft playing) when a MIDI controller keyboard that outputs velocity data is connected to it.
 The MKS-20 has a "voice preserve" feature which can be turned on or off.
 When voice preserve is on, the player can play a note or chord, and then while holding the notes down on the keyboard, switch to a new synth voice.
 Even though a new synth voice was selected, the original voice is sustained as long as the player holds down the original note or chord.
 Subsequent notes or chords use the newly selected voice.

 It has three onboard effects units: stereo chorus effect with adjustable rate and depth, stereo tremolo with adjustable rate and depth, and equalizer.
 The three-band equalizer has bass (100 Hz) and treble (10 kHz) shelving controls and a parametric midrange control.
 The front panel has sliders, buttons, an alpha-dial for changing settings, a headphone jack, a port for plugging in a M-16C memory cartridge, and a MIDI message light, which flashes when the unit is sending it receiving MIDI messages.
-The back has 5-pin MIDI "in" and "out" ports for connecting to a MIDI controller or to other MIDI gear (e.g., a music sequencer) and stereo 1/4" (600 ohm) and XLR outputs for plugging into a keyboard amplifier, PA system, or recording system.
+The back has 5-pin MIDI "in" and "thru" ports for connecting to a MIDI controller or to other MIDI gear (e.g., a music sequencer) and stereo 1/4" (600 ohm) and XLR outputs for plugging into a keyboard amplifier, PA system, or recording system.